-Withholding Tax and Additional Amounts
+Withholding Tax and Additional

-Chile will make all payments on the notes without withholding or deducting any taxes imposed by Chile or any political subdivision thereof or taxing authority therein, subject to certain specified exceptions.
+imposed by Chile or any political subdivision thereof or taxing authority therein, subject to certain specified exceptions.
 For more information, see "Description of the Securities-Debt Securities-Additional Amounts" in the accompanying prospectus.

-For a general summary of United States federal income tax consequences resulting from the purchase, ownership and disposition of a note, holders should refer to the discussion set forth under the heading "Taxation-United States Federal Taxation" in this prospectus supplement and the accompanying prospectus.
+purchase, ownership and disposition of a note, holders should refer to the discussion set forth under the heading "Taxation-United States Federal Taxation" in this prospectus supplement and the accompanying prospectus.